 Stopping Sexual Harassment in Orange County Workplaces One Case at a Time

 Sexual harassment is acknowledged, discussed, and addressed in ways it never has before.
 While state and federal laws have prohibited sexual harassment for decades, only now is it getting properly understood.
 This past environment has led to catastrophic lapses in the prevention of sexual harassment in the workplace.
 The result has left victims unprotected, and the problem has remained largely unaddressed.
+A skilled Orange County sexual harassment lawyer knows how to handle these types of cases.

 Now, in the wake of the #MeToo movement, large scale sexual abuse prosecutions, and other dramatic turning points, the dialogue on sexual harassment in the American workplace has finally changed toward a more productive attitude of striving for improvement.
 Victims can empower themselves by joining the conversation.
-The experienced sexual harassment attorneys at Winer, Burritt & Tillis have spent decades representing sexual harassment victims in the Orange County area.
+The experienced sexual harassment attorneys at Winer, Burritt & Scott have spent decades representing sexual harassment victims in the Orange County area.
 We fight hard to hold employers and abusers accountable for sexual harassment in the workplace.

 To effectively address the problem of sexual harassment, we need to adequately understand the problem.
 Here are some common misconceptions about sexual harassment that have, in the past, prevented effective change in the workplace cultures of the United States: